Here is Luna Women’s Wellness and Birth Center:

 - We have entered into agreements with other birth centers and local birth workers for staffing coverage should any one of our locations need assistance due to illnesses.

 - We have policies in place for infection control.
 Our facility cleaning, sterilization methods, laundry services, and practices regarding hygiene have always met or exceeded recommendations.

 - We have increased our disinfection/sanitizing between clients and throughout the day in hopes of decreasing any risk of contracting the virus from surfaces.
 Every surface and piece of equipment will be disinfected between each and every patient contact.
 Pens will be disinfected throughout the day.
 We will not be serving tea or coffee.
 Hand sanitizer is available throughout the center and we encourage you to use it.

 - We have policies and practices in place for staff hand washing on entering and leaving the facility, and uniform/clothing laundering to reduce risk of cross contamination between home and work.

 - In the face of COVID-19 our uniform policy has become strict to best protect clients.
-You can anticipate seeing us with eye protection/face shields, masks, scrubs that are laundered on-site, with hair covered.
+You can anticipate seeing us with eye protection/face shields, masks, and scrubs that are laundered on-site.

 - We have created means to provide care via telemedicine for appropriate appointments to reduce traffic in the birth center.
 Many families will find it to be a relief to reduce their physical contact with others during this time.